qualiu/msr/tools/readme.txt

 Any good ideas please to : QQ : 94394344 , aperiodic updates and docs on https://github.com/qualiu/msr , more tools/examples see: https://github.com/qualiu/msrTools
 Call@Everywhere: Add to system environment variable PATH with nin.exe parent directory: D:\lztool
 	 or temporarily: SET "PATH=%PATH%;D:\lztool"
-	 or rudely but simple and permanent: copy D:\lztool\nin.exe C:\WINDOWS
+	 or rudely but simple and permanent: copy D:\lztool\nin.exe C:\WINDOWS\

 # msr.exe ------------------------------------------------
 Match/Search/Replace String/Lines/Blocks in Command/Files/Pipe.
 (IGNORE case of file and directory name) by LQM:
-  -r [ --recursive ]          Recursively search sub-directories.
+  -r [ --recursive ]          Recursively search files in descendant directories.
   -k [ --max-depth ] arg      Maximum depth to search directories (begin depth = 1 from/for each input path).
-Default maximum depth = 30.
+Default maximum depth = 33.
-  -p [ --path ] arg           Directories or files: Use ',' or ';' to separate paths; Extra separator ':' for Linux.
+  -p [ --path ] arg           Source paths (directories or files) to find/read: Use ',' or ';' to separate paths; Extra separator ':' for Linux.
-  -w [ --read-paths ] arg     Read path lines from files: Use ',' or ';' to separate files; Extra separator ':' for Linux.
+  -w [ --read-paths ] arg     Read source path lines from files: Use ',' or ';' to separate files; Extra separator ':' for Linux.
   -f [ --file-match ] arg     Regex pattern for file name to search.
   -t [ --text-match ] arg     Regex pattern for line text must match (Can use meanwhile: -t, -x, --nt, --nx, -e).
   -x [ --has-text ] arg       Line must contain this normal/plain text (Can use meanwhile: -t, -x, --nt, --nx, -e).